 You may enroll in the Writing Certificate program during either of the two enrollment periods (every Fall and Spring).
-The Fall 2019 enrollment period will take place from August 15 through September 1, 2019.
-Register for the Writing Certificate.
+Subscribe to our Professional Development Newsletter to receive announcements and reminders about certificate registration.

 Our upcoming workshops and development series are listed here.
 You can also search REPORTER for available workshops and development series.
 If you are interested in taking a workshop that appears in the REPORTER catalog but not on the schedule, add it to your “watchlist” so that we can monitor demand.

 There are several reasons to participate in the Writing Certificate program.
-Job markets across industries and sectors in the U.S. are increasingly unstable and competitive, and prospective employers in all fields seek job applicants with writing expertise.
+Prospective employers across industries and sectors in the U.S. seek job applicants with writing expertise.
 Additionally, although specialized forms of writing are essential to all disciplines and professions, disciplinary writing practices are not always taught explicitly or purposefully.
-Participating in the certificate program thus offers an opportunity for you to be intentional about developing your writing expertise, and to experience with awareness the process of learning to write as a specialist in your field.
+Participating in the certificate program thus offers an opportunity for you to be intentional about developing your writing expertise in your field and also to gain experience writing for diverse academic and industry audiences.